GreptimeTeam/docs/docs/v0.5/en/user-guide/client-libraries/template.md

-Greptime uses different client libraries for writing and querying data.
+GreptimeDB uses different client libraries for writing and querying data.
 You can choose the client library that best suits your needs.

 ## Write data